splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

 .. note::

-   For advanced configuration of the .NET automatic instrumentation, such as changing trace propagation formats or changing the endpoint URLs, see :ref:`advanced-dotnet-otel-configuration`.
+   For advanced configuration of the .NET zero-code instrumentation, such as changing trace propagation formats or changing the endpoint URLs, see :ref:`advanced-dotnet-otel-configuration`.

 Instrument your application using the NuGet packages
 ----------------------------------------------------